v8/v8.dev/src/docs/feature-launch-process.md

 In general, V8 uses the [Blink Intent process](https://www.chromium.org/blink/launching-features) for JavaScript and WebAssembly language features.
 The differences are layed out in the errata below.
 Please follow the Blink Intent process, except the errata tells you otherwhise.

+If you have any questions on this topic questions, please send hablich@chromium.org and v8-dev@googlegroups.com an email.

 ## Errata

 ### TAG review for JavaScript features is not required